 Using a Bradford Factor calculator

-Rather than doing these calculations yourself, you can easily find a Bradford Factor calculator online.
-Just input the different scores yourself, and then it will make the calculation for you.
+Rather than doing these calculations yourself, you can use our handy online Bradford Factor calculator.
+Just input the different scores and it will make the calculation for you.

 Is the Bradford Factor legal?

 In a nutshell, the answer to the question is ‘yes’ – but only if the trigger points you set and the consequences that they trigger are ‘reasonable’.
 There’s no cut-and-paste solution to decide what constitutes a reasonable trigger point in this scenario, so you’ll need to use your own discretion.

 When setting your Bradford Factor trigger points, ask yourself what scenarios might arise from that policy – would you feel comfortable defending that policy to a neutral bystander?

 So… is it useful?
 The Bradford Factor explained: